nemanjam/markdown/README.md

 - paginated queries for both posts and users
 - custom error pages (404 and 500)
 - basic SEO setup using custom `Head` component
+- forms done with React Hook Form
+- validation with Zod schemas reused on both client and server
+- image uploads with React Dropzone

 #### Backend: